Ace-219/peter.github.io./README.md

 - **Product-Level Performance: Assessment of bicycles, accessories, and apparel categories, identifying best sellers and loss-leading products.**
 - **Customer Segmentation: Analysis of age and gender demographics to understand purchasing behaviors and opportunities for targeted marketing.**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to report and explore sales trends can be found here [link](https://public.tableau.com/views/TrailBlazeCycles/AgeGender?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).